mediacloud/story-indexer/README.md

 To create an environment for development: run `make install` from the command line.
-This creates a virtual environment (venv), installs all dependencies, and installs a pre-commit hook.
+This creates a virtual environment (venv), installs all dependencies, and installs a git pre-commit hook.

 ### "linting"

 To run all pre-commit hooks, run `make lint` from the command line.

+## Other useful targets

+Run `make` (or `make help`) to see the list of other useful targets

 ### Updating requirements